Nat3z/SkyblockMod-EssentialData/README.md

-A simple data handler for Nate's Secret Mod
+A simple data storer repo for Nate's Secret Mod